capprogram/2017bootcamp-general/MonteCarloTutorial/MonteCarloMethodsTutorial.md

 2. The signal-to-noise (S/N) ratios for data values representing &quot;detections&quot; are typically given in terms of the background noise (i.e., S/N=3 means S=3&sigma; (caveat: if the signal is extended in time/space/&lambda;/etc., it is really a sum of several data points and you must use error propagation rules)

-From the diagram, we see a S/N&gt;3 detection has only 0.1% probability of occurring by chance, so we say it is detected &quot;at 99.9% confidence.&quot; For data values, the error bars are referred to as &quot;confidence intervals.&quot; From the diagram, &plusmn;1&sigma; corresponds to the &quot;68% confidence interval.&quot;
+From the diagram, we see a S/N&gt;3 "detection" has only 0.1% probability of occurring by chance, so people generally say a measurement at S/N=3 is detected &quot;at 99.9% confidence.&quot; (Strictly speaking this is incorrect; see reading on the p-value crisis.)

+For data values, the error bars are referred to as &quot;confidence intervals.&quot; From the diagram, &plusmn;1&sigma; corresponds to a &quot;68% confidence interval.&quot;

-_The python package &quot;numpy&quot; enables array math.
+_Recall that the python package &quot;numpy&quot; enables array math.
 The solutions to Exercises 3 &amp; 4 illustrate some of what you can do with numpy._

 Import numpy and use it to compute and overplot the expected Gaussian function shape on top of the histogram you made.